abdu22/Modern-Web-Application/MongoDB1/readme.md

 encrypted with aes256 algorithm and the following key: asaadsaad
 3. Display the decrypted message in the browser using route (/secret).
-4. Upload your code to Github and submit your link in Sakai.